scholarslab/GenericXmlImporter/README.md

     These files contain the same data than the two previous ones, but they are adapted for the format "Manage".
-Formats "Mixed" and "Update" are deprecated in [Csv Import Full], so this one is recommended.
+Formats "Mixed" and "Update" are deprecated in [CSV Import+], so this one is recommended.
 It's simpler and allows import, update and remove with the same file and the same sheet.
 To import them, remove previous data and use the sheet `advanced_manage.xsl`.
     Note that in these examples, the identifier field is "Dublin Core:Title"